Azure-Samples/ASA-Samples-Restful-Application/README.md

 A blueprint for getting a RESTful API app with a Java API and a PostgreSQL - Flexible Server on Azure, the RESTful APIs are protected by [Azure Active Directory](https://review.learn.microsoft.com/azure/active-directory/fundamentals/active-directory-whatis) (Azure AD).
 The blueprint includes sample application code (a ToDo web api app) which can be removed and replaced with your own application code.
 Add your own source code and leverage the Infrastructure as Code assets (written in Bicep) to get up and running quickly.
 This architecture is for running containerized apps or microservices on a serverless platform.

+This sample project is a simplified version based on the [Simple Todo](https://github.com/Azure-Samples/ASA-Samples-Web-Application) web application, which only provides the backend service and uses Azure AD to protect the RESTful APIs.

 Let's jump in and get this up and running in Azure.
 When you are finished, you will have a RESTful API web app deployed to the cloud.
 In later steps, you'll see how to setup a pipeline and run the application.

 ### Prerequisites